 - BDS: Bedrock Dedicated Server – Issues that only occur on Bedrock Dedicated Servers

-- WEB: Mojang Web Services – Issues with one of Mojang’s websites
+- WEB: Mojang Web Services – Issues with one of Mojang Studios’ websites

 - The “Labels” field is for use by helpers or moderators to help organize bug reports.
-Please only use already existing labels and don’t create new labels.
+Only use existing labels and don’t create new labels.
 For more information on how labels work, see our FAQ.

-- After having created a bug report, look out for incoming emails or regularly check the bug report for updates or potential further inquiries.
+- After creating a bug report, watch for related emails or regularly check the bug report for updates or potential further inquiries.

 - Keep the project-specific guidelines in mind as well.

-In order to make sure that your bug report is easily understandable and has a high quality, it is strongly recommended that you follow these guidelines:
+To help ensure that your bug report is effective, it is highly recommended that you follow these guidelines:

 - Include precise steps to reproduce the issue.
-Write down what exactly you did in order to cause the issue.
+Write down what exactly you did that caused the issue.
 If you are not sure, try to recreate the bug in a test world.
 Use a numbered list for the steps, so it is easy for someone else to follow.

-- After listing the steps, clearly state what happens, and what you expect should happen.
+- After listing the steps, clearly state what happens, and what you believe should happen.

-- Include the exact text of any messages (e.g. error messages) that appear at the time of your issue.
+- Include the exact text of any messages (e.g., error messages) that appeared at the time of your issue.

-- When you want to attach something to the bug report, but the file size is too large, please upload it somewhere else and link to it in the description of the bug report.
+- If the attachment file size is too large, upload it somewhere else and link to it in the description of the bug report.
 For more information on this, see our FAQ.

 - If your bug is linked to a specific world, such as a world generation, portal transport, biome, or structure issue, be sure to include the world seed and all relevant coordinates.

-- Take your time and don’t be in a hurry.
-Read over your bug report to make sure you didn’t leave out anything and that everything is clear.
+- Take your time.
+Read over your bug report to make sure you didn’t leave out anything and that everything is clearly explained.

 Minecraft: Java Edition

-- If you want to report a crash, make sure to attach the crash report to the bug report.
+- To report a crash, attach the crash report to the bug report.
 You can find crash reports in the “crash-reports” subfolder of the .minecraft data folder.
-If there is no relevant crash report, attach the launcher log.
+If there is no related crash report, attach the launcher log.

-- If you create a bug report about a server-side performance issue, make sure to include the debug profile and report to the bug report.
+- If you create a bug report about a server-side performance issue, include the debug profile and report to the bug report.
 You can create them by using the /debug.

-- Please always specify exactly what device (platform) you are using.
+- Always specify exactly what device (platform) you are using.

-- Crash logs are automatically collected and reported to Mojang.
+- Crash logs are automatically collected and reported to Mojang Studios.
 Only report a crash if you can provide a list of steps to reproduce the crash.

 - Make sure the Affected Version and Platform match.